sbg-tir/SBG-TIR-L4-JET/README.md

 The surface energy balance processing for SBG begins with an artificial neural network (ANN) implementation of the Forest Light Environmental Simulator (FLiES) radiative transfer algorithm, following the workflow established by Dr. Hideki Kobayashi and Dr. Youngryel Ryu.
 GEOS-5 FP provides sub-daily Cloud Optical Thickness (COT) in the `tavg1_2d_rad_Nx` product and Aerosol Optical Thickness (AOT) from `tavg3_2d_aer_Nx`.
 Together with STARS albedo, these variables are run through the ANN implementation of FLiES to estimate incoming shortwave radiation (Rg), bias-corrected to Rg from the GEOS-5 FP `tavg1_2d_rad_Nx` product.

 The Breathing Earth System Simulator (BESS) algorithm, contributed by Dr. Youngryel Ryu, iteratively calculates net radiation (Rn), ET, and Gross Primary Production (GPP) estimates.
-The BESS Rn is used as the Rn input to the remaining ET models and is recorded in the L3T AUX product listed in Table 3.
+The BESS Rn is used as the Rn input to the remaining ET models and is recorded in the L4T ETAUX product listed in Table 3.

 ### 2.7.
-L3T ET Evapotranspiration Product
+L4T ET Evapotranspiration Product

-Following design of the L3T JET product from ECOSTRESS Collection 2, the SBG L3T ET product uses an ensemble of evapotranspiration models to produce an evapotranspiration estimate.
+Following design of the L4T JET product from ECOSTRESS Collection 2, the SBG L4T ET product uses an ensemble of evapotranspiration models to produce an evapotranspiration estimate.

-The PT-JPL-SM model, developed by Dr. Adam Purdy and Dr. Joshua Fisher was designed as a SM-sensitive evapotranspiration product for the Soil Moisture Active-Passive (SMAP) mission, and then reimplemented as an ET model in the ECOSTRESS and SBG processing chain, using the downscaled soil moisture from the L3T AUX product.
+The PT-JPL-SM model, developed by Dr. Adam Purdy and Dr. Joshua Fisher was designed as a SM-sensitive evapotranspiration product for the Soil Moisture Active-Passive (SMAP) mission, and then reimplemented as an ET model in the ECOSTRESS and SBG processing chain, using the downscaled soil moisture from the L4T AUX product.
 Similar to the PT-JPL model used in ECOSTRESS Collection 1, The PT-JPL-SM model estimates instantaneous canopy transpiration, leaf surface evaporation, and soil moisture evaporation using the Priestley-Taylor formula with a set of constraints.
 These three partitions are combined into total latent heat flux in watts per square meter for the ensemble estimate.

 The Surface Temperature Initiated Closure (STIC) model, contributed by Dr. Kaniska Mallick, was designed as a ST-sensitive ET model, adopted by ECOSTRESS and SBG for improved estimates of ET reflecting mid-day heat stress.
 The STIC model estimates total latent heat flux directly.
 This instantaneous estimate of latent heat flux is included in the ensemble estimate.